 Cats are Party Animals - Five percent of cat owners have thrown their cat a birthday party.

-South-Paw? - Cats can be right-pawed (40 percent), left-pawed (20 percent), or ambidextrous (40 percent).
+South-Paw? - Cats can be right-pawed (40 percent), left-pawed (20 percent), or ambidextrous (40 percent), according to the book, For the Love of Cats, by Dena Harris.

 A gem of a cat - In 1955 a cat named Ginny came limping back to her home in Keston, England.
-Her owner inspected her left from paw and removed what appeared to be a piece of glass.
+Her owner inspected her left front paw and removed what appeared to be a piece of glass.
 On closer inspection, the "glass" was discovered to be two diamonds worth about $600 each.

 In the cat-bird seat - This story needs to be seen to be believed.
 I was searching around for some fun sounding cat facts and ran across this story in a book.
 A black-and-white kitten was found abandoned in the yard of a home in Massachusetts belonging to Ann and Wally Collito.